SPT Clusters with DES and HST Weak Lensing. I. Cluster Lensing and Bayesian Population Modeling of Multi-Wavelength Cluster Datasets: The Cluster Weak-Lensing Model

 \section{The Cluster Weak-Lensing Model}

-We reviewed the theory of cluster lensing in Section~\ref{sec:cluster_lens_basics} and we discussed the measurements of lensing shear profiles in Section~\ref{sec:DESmeasure}.
+We reviewed the theory of cluster lensing in Sec.~\ref{sec:cluster_lens_basics} and we discussed the measurements of lensing shear profiles in Sec.~\ref{sec:DESmeasure}.
 Here, we introduce the model we employ for the DES~Y3 lensing dataset and summarize the HST lensing model.